Messer Lab – SLiM

 Ref Sheets

 For help with installation on all platforms, see chapter 2 of the SLiM manual.
 The macOS Installer above will install the slim command-line tool and the SLiMgui graphical development environment.
-(The old macOS Cocoa-based SLiMguiLegacy app can be downloaded from SLiMguiLegacy.app.zip or built in Xcode; it is no longer supported.)
 On Linux platforms there may be an installer for your platform, or you can build from sources.
-On Windows, there is a pacman installer, or you can build from sources; you can also run SLiM on Windows under the WSL.
+On Windows, there is a pacman installer, or you can build from sources; you can also run SLiM on Windows natively or under the WSL.

-The SLiM Manual includes a collection of over 100 recipes for common situations.
+The SLiM Manual includes a collection of over 200 recipes for common situations.
 You can download a zip archive of those recipes, if you wish; they are also directly available through SLiMgui’s File menu.
 The Eidos Manual covers the details of the Eidos language, used to control SLiM via scripting.
 Reference sheets for both SLiM and Eidos, downloadable above, make them easy to use with minimal use of the full documentation.

 Note that the source code archive provided above contains neither macOS specific code, nor the Xcode project for SLiM; it is intended for users on Linux and Windows.
-The complete sources including macOS files can be found on GitHub; you can get the sources for a tagged release, such as 4.0.1, or for the current development head.
+The complete sources including macOS files can be found on GitHub; you can get the sources for a tagged release, such as 4.2.1, or for the current development head.

 We also provide a GitHub repository called SLiM-Extras with additional useful tidbits for users of SLiM, such as user-defined Eidos functions for performing some common tasks, and we welcome contributions to that repository from others.